 Sugar, sugar and more sugar.
 Too much if you ask me, but a small price to pay for the fabulous photo opps in every corner of Candytopia!
-From the candy King Tut to the marshmallow “ball” pit our kids really (no, like REALLY!) loved all the rooms, candy art, the rope swings, hammock, surf board and wind, confetti spinner, candy, candy and more candy…it’s just plain fun at Candytopia.
+From the candy King Tut to the marshmallow “ball” pit our kids really (no, like REALLY!) loved all the rooms at Candytopia.
+Filled with candy art, rope swings, a hammock, a surf board and wind machine, confetti spinner, candy, candy and more candy…it’s just plain fun at Candytopia.
 It’s not cheap…but a good time and loads of great photos make for a nice afternoon activity at Santa Monica Place, in Santa Monica!

 Tickets are timed and small groups are let in at a time, maybe 25 people or so.
-There is a photo opportunity in the first room and they run over some rules (you can touch the candy art but you can’t eat it, and please be gentle with it, etc)…from there you enter the first room, get your first candy (a Lindt truffle) and they go over the rules again, lol.
+There is a photo opportunity in the first room and staff runs over some rules (you can touch the candy art but you can’t eat it, and please be gentle with it, etc)…from there the group enters the first room, samples the first candy (a Lindt truffle) and they go over the rules again, lol.

-We attended Candytopia with four families- we had 8 children under age 8…its a super fun group activity and while I didn’t post photos of friends kids we got some really cute ones!
+We attended Candytopia with four families- we had 8 children under age 8…its a super fun group activity and while I didn’t post photos of friends kids we got some really cute ones of all the kiddos!
 Our group spent about 1 hour and 15 minutes inside.
 It was suggested that the average time inside was anywhere from 60-90 minutes.

 ABOUT CANDYTOPIA (from the Candytopia website):

 What if an eccentric chocolatier and a daredevil pop star had a whirlwind romance, got married while skydiving, and had a glamorous, glittering love child who grew up to rule a small nation?
 Welcome to Candytopia, where colossal candyfloss constructions meld with a tantalizing taffy twistedness!